jarvist/PolaronMobility.jl/docs/src/examples.md

 Let us calculate the room-temperature (300 K) character of the electron-polaron in methylammonium lead iodide perovskite (MAPI).
+The parameters we use are as in Frost2017PRB.

 The call signature is (Temperature range, ϵ-optical, ϵ-static, phonon-frequency (Hz), effective-mass (in mass-of-electron units)).